 Cash includes demand deposits with financial institutions and cash equivalents consist of short-term, highly liquid investments purchased with original maturities of three months or less.

-The Company's interest income on short-term investment carried at amortized cost is presented on the statement of comprehensive income (loss) in the interest income line.
+The Company's interest income on short-term investments carried at amortized cost is presented on the statement of comprehensive income as interest income.